thisisjacopo/Adidas-TC-SubscriptionService/README.md

 ## Api Overview:

 The data is saved on a MongoDb cluster and connects via mongoose, all the access details can be found in the `.env` , `.env.example` and `app.secrets.ts` files, for challenge purpose I decided to leave the 3 files to improve accessibility and readability of code.
+The Folder also contains `Adidas-Subscriptions.postman_collection.json` which is further documentation for the endpoints I have used.

 Validations are implemented in the DTOs files and in the `subscription-consent-validation.pipe.ts` file.